Circadian Rhythm

 Non-24-hour sleep-wake disorder

 This disorder is primarily seen in blind people because they cannot transmit light signals, which play a crucial role in the sleep-wake cycle.
-Without the light cue from the environment, the body's internal clock gets confused, resulting in a longer than 24 hours sleep-wake cycle.
+Without the light cue from the environment, the body's internal clock gets confused, resulting in a longer than 24-hour sleep-wake cycle.

 Jet lag disorder